 Passing the pipe with John Deutschendorf

-Today where the "No Drugs" mantra is so drummed into kids' heads that grade school kids will come home and gripe at their parents for drinking coffee, it's easy to forget what a lassie-faire and even positive attitude toward drugs there was.
-As late as the mid-70's, it was still widely believed that some "mind expanding drugs" - particularly marijuana - would eventually be legalized.
-Some of the more daring politicians would seriously speak in favor of "liberalization" of drug laws, something that would be the kiss of death for a political career today.
+It's often forgotten what an easy-going and lassie-faire attitude the hippies had toward drugs.
+This influenced the stands of the US political parties and at first the idea that "mind expanding drugs" - particularly marijuana - would soon be legalized was popular enough that the more daring politicians would seriously speak in favor of "liberalization" of drug laws.
+As late as the 1980's, it was still cool to be a "liberal" on drugs, and motion pictures would sometimes show suburban parents taking a few tokes once they had packed the kids off to bed.
 Even John Deutschendorf (aka John Denver), who later became so squeaky clean that he hosted Muppet Television Specials and had his songs officially praised in mainland China, sang in one of his early songs how fine it was to have his friends and his old lady "pass the pipe around".

 The term "head" was sometimes used to refer to any hippie.
 But the term really should apply only to the hard-core user.
 An early chronicler of Haight-Ashbury life was once told by an informant that he hadn't taken anything that day.
 Well, he told her when pressed, only a couple of "ups" (speed or amphetamines) and some "grass" (marijuana).
 In his own mind, that didn't count.
 Although the author seemed to think her friend was taken from the midcut of the hippie population, the use of speed (avoided by many hippies) suggests he was indeed a bonafide head.